Oaxaca Artisanal Wool Textile Experience

 – Cash.
 The producers do not accept credit cards if you want to buy any textiles after your experience.
 There is no pressure to buy anything.
 Unlike other tour companies, the producers we work with will always get paid fairly for their time, regardless if you buy a textile or not.

-What is included with the Oaxaca Sacred Textile Experience?
+What is included with the Oaxaca Artisanal Wool Textile Experience?

 – information provided before your experience to educate you and properly prepare you